University of Barishal: Administration

 According to the laws of University of Barishal, the university is mainly governed by two bodies; the Syndicate and the Academic Council, both chaired by vice chancellor.
-The position of the chancellor is chaired by the President of Bangladesh and currently held by President Abdul Hamid.
-The current vice chancellor is Prof. Dr. Md.
-Sadequl Arefin.
-Founder chancellor and vice chancellor were President Zillur Rahman and Prof. Dr. Md.
+The position of the chancellor is chaired by the President of Bangladesh.
+Currently former treasurer Mohammad Badruzzaman Bhuiyan has been appointed as acting vice chancellor after Md.
+Sadequl Arefin's term has ended in 2023.
+Founder chancellor and vice chancellor were President Zillur Rahman and Md.
 Harunor Rashid Khan.

 Vice chancellor

 Academics

 Academic activities of the university began with undergraduate classes for the 2011–12 academic year on 24 January 2012.
-The University of Barishal initially started with four faculties (Arts, Science, Social Sciences and Business Studies) and six departments: Mathematics, Management Studies, Marketing, Economics, Sociology, and English.
-The university currently has 24 departments in 6 faculties.
+The university initially started with four faculties (Arts, Science, Social Sciences and Business Studies) and six departments: Mathematics, Management Studies, Marketing, Economics, Sociology, and English.
+The university currently has 25 departments in 6 faculties.
 Both undergraduate and graduate degrees are provided from all the departments.
-The total number of undergraduate enrollment in all departments for 2020–21 academic year was 1440.
-The medium of instruction is English, which is the official medium of examination in effect in all departments of the university except in the department of Bangla.
+The total number of undergraduate enrollment in all departments for 2023–24 academic year was 1570.The medium of instruction is English, which is the official medium of examination in effect in all departments of the university except in the department of Bangla.
 Bangla is occasionally followed while teaching.